 To join Scouts BSA, a boy or girl must have finished the 5th grade, or earned the Arrow of Light Award, or be between the ages of 11 and 18.

 What does it cost?

 Annual membership dues are $80 for a new Scout and $65 for a returning Scout.
-As a new Scout you will receive a complimentary Scouts BSA Handbook, but the uniform must be purchased separately (available at Alpine Scout Camp Store or at www.scoutshop.org).
-The costs for camping and any other events are costs associated with participation are additional.
+As a new Scout you will receive a complimentary Scouts BSA Handbook and a welcome packet.
+Uniforms must be purchased separately (available at retailers such as the Alpine Scout Camp Store or www.scoutshop.org).
+There may be additional costs for camping and other special events.

 Parents who get involved can greatly enhance their son’s or daughter’s Scouting experience.
 Here are some suggestions for parents:

 Familiarize yourself with your son’s or daughter’s Scouts BSA Handbook.
 The book describes all aspects of the Scouting program, and contains information on protecting your son or daughter from child abuse and drug abuse.